 After you have run an initial inference, and your performance data is visible on the dashboard, you can evaluate performance and tune your model.
 The data appears in the Model Performance Summary on the Projects page.
 When you have multiple inference results, you can click on specific data points to view model performance details.

 On the right to the Layers table on the Kernel-Level Performance tab, find the visualization of your model when it is executed by the Inference Engine.
 Click Visualize Original IR to see the graph of the original model in the OpenVINO™ IR format before it is executed by the Inference Engine.

 Layers in the runtime graph and the IR (Intermediate Representation) graph have different meanings.
 The IR graph reflects the structure of a model, while the runtime graph shows how a specific version of the model was executed on a specific device.
 The runtime graphs usually have different structures for different model versions and for the same model run on different devices, because every device executes models in a certain way to achieve the best performance.

 To learn details about a layer, select the layer and click Show Node Properties name.
 The Node Properties window appears on the right:

-If a layer does not have a corresponding runtime layer, nothing in the table or in the Runtime Graph is highlighted and you get a warning:
+If an original IR layer does not have a corresponding runtime layer, nothing in the table or in the Runtime Graph is highlighted and you get a warning: